Majorca: A Loop Tour of the Beautiful Balearic Island

 Bike Spain’s island of Mallorca, from its Dragon Caves to UNESCO mountains and golden beaches.

-Located off the coast of Spain in the Mediterranean Sea, the Balearic island of Majorca (Mallorca) serves as an ideal setting for a bike tour.
-This loop tour of Majorca cycles around the entire island, visiting new, exciting sights and towns each day.
+Located in the Mediterranean Sea off the coast of Spain, the Balearic island of Mallorca (Majorca) is a paradise for cyclists.
+This loop bike tour circles the entire island, with new sights and towns to discover each day.

 Highlights